DistrictOfJoban/JCM-Docs/docs/players/blocks/thales_ticket_barriers.md

 light_level: 0
 ---

-**Thales Ticket Barriers** is a series of ticket barriers in Joban Client Mod, replicating a variant of Ticket Barriers manufactured by Thales in Hong Kong.
+**Thales Ticket Barriers** is a series of ticket barriers in Joban Client Mod, modelled after a variant of Ticket Barriers manufactured by the Thales Group.

+## Usage
+### Thales Ticket Barrier (Entrance/Exit)
+You can walk through the ticket barrier in a defined station area to pass through the gates.

 They function identically to the Ticket Barriers in the MTR mod.

-## Usage
 ### Thales Ticket Barrier (Bare)
 By placing an MTR fence next to the Thales Ticket Barrier (Bare) variant, the barrier will automatically connect to the fence with a shorter variants.